deadrootsec/goscout/README.md

 # GoScout - Universal Scout for Security Intelligence

-GoScout is a fast, lightweight, and **completely local** universal scout tool for scanning your local machine, system logs, and codebases.
+GoScout is a fast and **completely local** universal scout tool for scanning your local machine, system logs, and codebases.
 It intelligently detects exposed secrets, sensitive patterns, and security concerns using both pattern matching and AI-powered analysis.

 ## Overview